yabab-dev/redmine-api/README.md

 # Redmine API
-Use Redmine API in browsers and NodeJS without depenency.
+Use Redmine API in browsers and NodeJS

 ## Install
 ```sh